Teejan Bai: Career

-Personal life
+Personal life and death

-Though she was married at 12, she was expelled by the community, the 'Pardhi' tribe, for singing Pandavani, being a woman.
-She built herself a small hut and started living on her own, borrowing utensils and food from neighbours, yet never left her singing, which eventually paid off for her.
-She never went to her first husband's home and later split (divorce).
+Though she was married at the age of 12, she was expelled by the Pardhi tribe for singing Pandavani as a woman.
+She built herself a small hut and started living on her own, borrowing utensils and food from neighbours, yet she never gave up singing, which eventually paid off.
+She never went to her first husband's home and later divorced him.
 In the following years, she was married twice and later became a grandmother.

+Bai died on 5 July 2026 in AIIMS Raipur, at the age of 69, after struggling with various health issues for several weeks and undergoing treatment since 27 May of that year.

 Performance style

-Pandavani, literally means stories of Pandavas, the legendary brothers in Mahabharat, and involves enacting and singing with instrumental accompaniment an ektara or a tambura in one hand and sometimes a kartal in another.
-As the performance progresses, the tambura becomes her only prop, sometimes to personify a gada, mace of Bhima, or Arjuna's bow or chariot, while at other times it becomes the hair of queen Draupadi, allowing her to play various character with effective ease and candour.
-Her acclaimed performances are of, Draupadi cheerharan, Dushasana Vadh and Mahabharat Yudh, between Bhishma and Arjun.
+Pandavani, literally means stories of the Pandavas, the legendary brothers in Mahabharata, and involves enacting and singing with instrumental accompaniment, using an ektara or a tambura in one hand and sometimes a kartal in another.
+As the performance progresses, the tambura becomes her only prop, sometimes to personify a gada, the mace of Bhima, or Arjuna's bow or chariot, while at other times it becomes the hair of queen Draupadi, allowing her to play various characters with effective ease and candour.
+Her acclaimed performances included Draupadi Cheerharan, Dushasana Vadh and Mahabharat Yudh, between Bhishma and Arjun.